Dilloid/sem-group-17/use-cases/use-case-25.md

 ### Goal in Context

-As an *Organisation Employee* I want to produce a report on all the capital cities in a Region organised by largest population to smallest.
+As an *organisation employee*, I want to *produce a report on all the capital cities in a Region organised by largest population to smallest*.

 ### Scope